 - Longer, shorter, wider, or thinner saddles. - Fading out of two areas inside the saddles, one on either side. - Fading out of a large area in the middle of the saddles. - A few saddles being offset or smashed together, forming a U or S or Z or W shape. - Thicker or thinner borders around the saddles.
 (Thinner borders can be gray instead of black.) - White stippling around the outside of the black borders. - Absent or more prominent "dark" longitudinal striping.
-This can also turn a light gray in adult cornsnakes. - A great deal of variation of "general darkness" in the overall colors of the snake can be found among normals. - Some belly checkers missing or bunched up. - Belly checkers fading to brown, light tan, or reddish tan. - A thin "stripe" of white running down the center of the belly.
+This can also turn a light gray in adult cornsnakes. - A great deal of variation of "general darkness" in the overall colors of the snake can be found among normals. - Some belly checkers missing or bunched up. - Belly checkers fading to brown, light tan, or reddish tan. - A "stripe" of white running down the center of the belly. - Freckling or a red wash across the belly, especially toward the tail.